rwxrob/zet/docs/790/README.md

 * People prefer POV in general over "vlogging face"
 * Biking is best IRL outdoor activity possible, versatile, but stable and faster than walking
 * Walking is fine for shopping and art walks
+* Driving is a good time to talk about rig setup and such

 ----